chienlinglin/TSC/README.md

 This pipeline processes FASTQ files through alignment, filtering, and read classification steps, producing various BAM and count outputs.

-Separate shell scripts are provided for the 3′ splice-site (3′SS) and 5′ splice-site (5′SS) reporter libraries.
+Separate shell scripts are provided for the 3′ splice-site (3′SS) and 5′ splice-site (5′SS) libraries.
 The overall analysis workflow is the same for both libraries, but the scripts use library-specific input paths, reference sequences/indexes, and downstream analysis files.
 Therefore, 3′SS and 5′SS scripts should be applied only to data generated from their corresponding libraries.